neti-software/SwissHacks-NetiShield/README.md

 - **Escrow Authority Wallet Secret for Xaman**: `sEdVDoJTPFxZGcMwquMs4JhRc54LWVP`

 Follow these steps to set up for testing:
+1. Create 2 Accounts in Xaman wallet for Sender and Recipient
-1. Import the admin secret into your Xaman wallet
+2. Import the Escrow Authority secret into your Xaman wallet
-2. Access the application through the provided URL
+3. Access the application through the provided URL
-3. Use the testing verification providers to simulate different scenarios
+4. Use the testing verification providers to simulate different scenarios

 ## Overview